LucaPalla95/LucaPalla95/ME_AND_CONTACT.md

-- 👋 Hi, I’m Luca Palla and I'm 26 yo.
+- 👋 Hi, I’m Luca Palla and I'm 27 yo.
 - 👀 I’m interested in technologies with particular focus on Data analysis and blockchain systems and applications.
-- 🌱 I’m currently attending a Master degree in Data Science and Business Informatics and a MasterZ Course in Blockchain and digital assets.
+- 🌱 I’m currently attending a Master degree in Data Science and Business Informatics.
+I have a bachelor's degree in Bank and financial markets.
+This year I attend and get a master in Blockchain and digital assets powered by MasterZ.
 - 📫 You can add me on Linkedin: https://www.linkedin.com/in/luca-palla-7a4473143 Feel free to contact me!

 <!---